narengan/cis/getting-started.md

 **Step 3.
 Configure your nameserver with the Registrar or DNS Provider.**

-To begin receiving the benefits of CIS, you must configure your registrar or domain name provider to use the name servers listed.
-If you are delegating a domain (e.g., example.com), configure the listed name servers in your domain's settings managed by your registrar (for example, on the registrar's web portal).
-If you are delegating a subdomain (e.g., subdomain.example.com) from another DNS provider, you must add a Name Server (NS) record for each of the listed name servers.
+To begin receiving the benefits of IBM CIS, configure your registrar or domain name provider to use the name servers listed.
+If you're delegating a domain (something like `example.com`), configure the listed name servers in your domain's settings managed by your registrar (for example, on the registrar's web portal).
+If you are delegating a subdomain (for instance, `subdomain.example.com`) from another DNS provider, you must add a Name Server (ns) record for each of the listed name servers.

 After you've configured your registrar or DNS provider, it may take up to 24 hours for the changes to take effect.